 Varhi shrugged palms up.
 “It works for me if it works for you.”

 One of the soldiers walked up to her, handing her the items.
 Sairek stepped back as the damn floor opened up in trapdoor fashion in front of the throne, and slowly coming from the floor was a small table, to which she began to write the contract for them.
-After a few minutes, she pivoted the paper around and presented it to Sairek, gesturing him forward.

 Sairek stepped closer cautiously, folding the old contract back into his shirt.
-He slid the paper towards him with his left hand, reading it, then turned to Varhi and gestured to him to take a look as well.
+He slid the new paper towards him with his left hand, reading it, then turned to Varhi and gestured to him to take a look as well.
 Varhi wordlessly stepped up to look at it as well.
 It was about all the terms they discussed.
 Sairek saw no tricky wording that would put them at a disadvantage.

 “It’s acceptable to me.”
 Varhi announced.